jiwonhaha/GaussCraft/README.md

 ### Using an Existing Conda Environment

-If you already have the conda environment for 2D GS, you can use it directly.
-Otherwise, follow the installation instructions below:
+If you already have a conda environment set up for 2D Gaussian Splatting, you can use it directly.
+Otherwise, follow the instructions below for a new installation.

 ### New Installation